FAQs

 How much money should I send with my child for tuck?

 Campers are allowed to spend up to $3.00 a night at the tuck shop.
-In addition, there is also camp merchandise (t-shirts, water bottles, buffs, stickers, etc.) ranging in price up to $20.00 an item.
+In addition, there is also camp merchandise (t-shirts, hats, stickers, etc.) ranging in price up to $20.00 an item.

 Where is the bus pick up and drop off for campers coming from the Greater Toronto Area?